sokolov-group/prism/README.md

 e, p, x = mr_adc.kernel()
 ```

-In the example above, a calculation using CVS-IP-MR-ADC(2) for 10 excited states (roots) is set up.
+Here, a calculation using CVS-IP-MR-ADC(2) for 10 excited states (roots) is set up.
 The parameter ```ncvs``` controls the number of core orbitals in the hydrogen fluoride molecule, for which excited states are calculated.
 For example, setting ```ncvs = 1``` corresponds to exciting electrons from the 1s orbitals of fluorine atoms, while ```ncvs = 2``` corresponds to probing the 2s excitations.
 Other examples can be found [here](examples/).